chinmaySanklipur/RRHSFTC6/README.md

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/FIRST-Tech-Challenge/FtcRobotController.git</p>

-* Or, if you prefer, you can use the "Download Zip" button available through the main repository page.
+* Or, if you prefer, you can use the "Download Zip" button available through the org.firstinspires.ftc.teamcode.main repository page.
 Downloading the project as a .ZIP file will keep the size of the download manageable.

 * You can also download the project folder (as a .zip or .tar.gz archive file) from the Downloads subsection of the [Releases](https://github.com/FIRST-Tech-Challenge/FtcRobotController/releases) page for this repository.